George Bissill: Furniture Design

 In 1926 Arnold Haskell commissioned Bissill to do the entire interior design scheme for his new Kensington home.
-Photos show rooms, furnished with Bissill’s pieces in the Art Deco style, with many of his art works on the walls.
+Photos show rooms, furnished with Bissill's pieces in the Art Deco style, with many of his art works on the walls.
 All of this was lost when, in 1941 a bomb fell, completely destroying the house.

 Industrial work

 Bissill created posters for LNER, the GPO and Shell, for whom he also designed a series of newspaper advertisements.
 He contributed to the famous “You can be sure of Shell” campaign, with paintings of Wicklow in Ireland and Taynton in Gloucestershire, alongside other artists such as John Piper, Cedric Morris, Edwin Callinan and many others.

 Marriage and move to Hampshire

-Bissill moved out of London in the early thirties, craving the countryside and contact with nature.
+Bissill moved out of London in the early 1930s, craving the countryside and contact with nature.
 He lived in the small village of Ibthorpe in Hampshire at first and here he married Gladys Swann, whom he had met in London.
 They moved in 1935 to the nearby village of Ashmansworth and lived there for the rest of their lives.
 From that time Bissill called himself a 'landscape painter'.
 But he also undertook picture restoration and became well known as a dealer in the local art salerooms.
 He spent most of his time painting the local landscape, and his snow scenes became particularly popular.
 In 1941 he contributed several watercolours to Kenneth Clark's Recording Britain project.

 George Bissill died in Ashmansworth in 1973, aged 77.
 His wife Gladys died in 1983.
 They had no children.